Every job seeker knows of the tricks that hiring managers play. Much of this comes in tricky questions that can be hard to answer on the spot.

 Show Your Value

-When trying to show your value, if you have any past professional or academic experience, then you should mention this and how it can relate to your position.
+When trying to show your value, if you have any past professional or academic experience, you should mention this and relate to your position.

 The best career advice will always be to make sure your answers using your sills relate to the job in question and the job description.